Mustafa-Ezzat/Movielix/README.md

 Breaking down a problem into smaller subproblems:

 - Read the local list of movies
+- Caching the loaded movies to minimize the parsing time
 - Display the list in any order
 - The list is searchable
 - The search results will be categorized by Year.